Collagen, leaky gut & symptoms

 4. Inflammatory skin conditions

-Creams and drugs with endless lists of (sometimes dangerous) side effects are often prescribed for these skin conditions, yet there has been consistent evidence (for decades) that part of the root cause may be in the gut.
+Creams and medications with endless lists of (sometimes dangerous) side effects are often prescribed for these skin conditions, yet there has been consistent evidence (for decades) that part of the root cause may be in the gut.

 Can collagen help with leaky gut?